-At the very start of Period 2 in Figure 59 OCn has a transition from high to I ow even though there is no Compare Match.
+At the very start of period 2 in Figure 18-7 OCn has a transition from high to low even though there is no Compare Match.
 The point of this transition is to guarantee symmetry around BOTTOM.
-There are two cases that will give transition without Compare Match:
+There are two cases that give a transition without Compare Match:

-OCR2A changes its value from Max, like in Figure 59.
+- OCR2A changes its value from MAX, like in Figure 18-7.
 When the OCR2A value is MAX the OCn pin value is the same as the result of a down-counting Compare Match.
-To ensure symmetry around BOTTOM the OCn value at MAX must be correspond the the result of an up-counting Compare Match.
-The Timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn that would have happened on the way up.
+To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an up-counting Compare Match. - The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.

-Timer/Counter Timing Diagrams
+18.8 Timer/Counter Timing Diagrams

 The following figures show the Timer/Counter in Synchronous mode, and the timer clock (clk{T2}) is therefore shown as a clock enable signal.
 In Asynchronous mode, $clk{I/O}$ should be replaced by the Timer/Counter Oscillator clock.
 The figures include information on when Interrupt Flags are set.
-Figure 60 contains timing data for basic Timer/Counter operation.
+Figure 18-8 contains timing data for basic Timer/Counter operation.
 The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.

-Figure 60.
+Figure 18-8.
 Timer/Counter Timing Diagram, no Prescaling